- John L. Loeb Associate Professor of Engineering and Applied Sciences

-Chris Rycroft is an assistant professor of applied mathematics in the Harvard John A. Paulson School of Engineering and Applied Sciences.
+Chris Rycroft is an associate professor of applied mathematics in the Harvard John A. Paulson School of Engineering and Applied Sciences.
 Rycroft is interested in mathematical modeling and scientific computation, particularly for interdisciplinary applications in science and engineering.

 Over the past several decades, computation has become an essential component of most branches of scientific inquiry, making it possible to test hypotheses and scenarios that would be difficult to address analytically or experimentally.
 Rycroft is interested in developing new computational methods to model physical and biological systems.
 He also applies these methods to practical problems in a variety of fields, including physics, biology, materials science, and mechanical engineering.
 Often these two goals are interwoven, where increased knowledge of a scientific problem leads to a more accurate and efficient computational model, and where a computational model informs the next steps to take in a scientific study.